Test your knowledge of the Spitalfields area by taking part in this short quiz.

 Spitalfields was known for its music halls, which grew out of music rooms at the back of pubs.
 Charlie Chaplin made his first stage appearance in the now-demolished Royal Cambridge Music Hall in Commercial Street.
 The latest trend is for galleries to spring up in cafes and bars.

 The house at 19 Princelet Street combines a Huguenot silk weaver’s home of 1719 with a hidden synagogue added in 1869.

 Spot the Blue Plaques & Roundels

-12 Hanbury Street – birth place of Bud Flanagan, famous 1930s Music Hall artist who performed classics such as ‘Underneath the Arches’ and ‘Run, Rabbit, Run!’ .
+12 Hanbury Street – the birthplace of Bud Flanagan, a famous 1930s Music Hall artist who performed classics such as ‘Underneath the Arches’ and ‘Run, Rabbit, Run!’.

 22 Hanbury Street – Annie Besant spoke here during the match girls’ strike which led to the establishment of trade unions.

 No.3 Princelet Street (roundel of a violin in the pavement) – first-ever purpose-built Yiddish theatre, where Jacob Adler performed.

 32 Elder Street – Jewish artist Mark Gertler, member of the Bloomsbury Group and painter of the famous Modernist work, The Merry-Go-Round (1916), lived here.

 Toynbee Hall – Dr Jimmy Mallon, champion of social reform, lived here.

 77 Whitechapel High Street – Isaac Rosenberg, poet and painter lived and studied here.